Millions of older pets suffer from arthritis and joint pain. Could the answer to the problem be a sea cucumber supplement?

 And, all three ingredients may also reduce fatigue.

 Arthritis and Joint Health Challenges

 Sea cucumber also supplies a large amount of chondroitin and mucopolysaccharides.

 Pets suffering from arthritis and joint pain are often deficient in both compounds.

-Supplementing with sea cucumber helps pets feel better by supporting the deficiency.
+Using a sea cucumber supplement helps pets feel better by supporting the deficiency.

 Sea cucumber also contains the popular ingredient Frondoside A.

-Scientists are currently studying Frondosine A for its beneficial effects on inflammation, hypoglycemia, tumors, and its antioxidant properties.
+Scientists are currently studying Frondosine A for its beneficial effects on inflammation, oxidation, hypoglycemia, and tumors.